Harold S. Koplewicz: Professional career

-According to The New York Times in 1996, Koplewicz was:"Chief of child and adolescent psychiatry at Schneider Children's Hospital and Hillside Hospital at the Long Island Jewish Medical Center.
+According to The New York Times in 1996, Koplewicz was:

+Chief of child and adolescent psychiatry at Schneider Children's Hospital and Hillside Hospital at the Long Island Jewish Medical Center.
 After graduating from the Albert Einstein College of Medicine, Dr. Koplewicz completed a pediatric internship at the Bronx Municipal Hospital Center.
-He studied general psychiatry at Cornell University and completed a two-year research fellowship through the National Institute of Mental Health."
+He studied general psychiatry at Cornell University and completed a two-year research fellowship through the National Institute of Mental Health.

 In 1997 he helped found and served as the first director of the NYU Child Study Center (CSC), a position he held until he left NYU in October 2009.
 He received a severance package in excess of $1.2 million.
 Koplewicz served as the chairman of the board of a medical devices company called Delcath from 2007 to 2011.
 While Koplewicz worked at NYU Langone, he also served as the director of the Nathan S. Kline Institute for Psychiatric Research, a psychiatric facility run by the state of New York.
 In 2011 Koplewicz was dismissed from this role following a dispute with Jeffrey A. Sachs, the newly installed advisor on health care issues to the Governor.

 In 2007, an advertising campaign for the Child Study Center raised objections over its use of simulated ransom notes, seemingly addressed to parents of autistic children.
 The campaign was abandoned.

 After leaving NYU in 2009 Koplewicz started the Child Mind Institute.
 Two CSC board members left with Koplewicz to serve as co-chairs of his new board of directors.
 Koplewicz serves as the medical director of the clinic, president of the foundation, and practices on a limited basis.

-Paxil Study 329 Controversy
+Paxil Study 329 controversy

 In 2001 Koplewicz was one of 22 co-authors of a study referred to as study 329, a drug trial sponsored by GlaxoSmithKline (GSK), that looked at the safety of the use of psychotropic antidepressant drug Paxil (Paroxetine) and concluded that Paxil "is generally well-tolerated and effective for major depression in adolescents" (p.
 762).
 The report and conclusions were then used by GSK to market the drug to children.
-In October 2011 the company was sued by the United States Department of Justice (DOJ) for false claims and for a fraudulent scheme to deceive and defraud, and charged that the company for touted the study 329 and journal article "that it paid to have drafted and that exaggerated Paxil's efficacy while downplaying risks identified in one of the trials."
+In October 2011 the company was sued by the United States Department of Justice (DOJ) for false claims and for a fraudulent scheme to deceive and defraud, and charged that the company touted the study 329 and journal article "that it paid to have drafted and that exaggerated Paxil's efficacy while downplaying risks identified in one of the trials."
 In the summer of 2012 GSK settled the lawsuit with the DOJ for a record $3 billion (and more recently the State of North Carolina for $32 million).